 This June, Mr. Hodson stepped down from Vice President of Investigative Services for C.A.L.I., an elected position he held for two years.
-Mr. Hodson was a C.A.L.I board member for three years.
+Mr. Hodson, an Orange County private investigator was a C.A.L.I board member for three years.
 Mr. Hodson stated, “I need to focus all my efforts on Unlicensed Activity and continue to build the strength of the Private Investigator license”.

-The California Association of Licensed Investigators, also known as CALI, is a is the largest private investigator association in the world.
+The California Association of Licensed Investigators, also known as CALI, is the largest private investigator association in the world.
 Their goals are to advance the investigation and security profession through education and legislation.
-The Association has a full time lobbyist in Sacramento and partner with the National Council of Investigation and Security Services (NCISS) in Washington D.C. to support their legislative efforts on behalf of CALI.
+The Association has a full-time lobbyist in Sacramento and partners with the National Council of Investigation and Security Services (NCISS) in Washington D.C. to support their legislative efforts on behalf of CALI.